HoGentTIN/linux-training-hogent/modules/package_management/031_packages_deb_theory.md

 0 upgraded, 0 newly installed, 0 to remove and 0 not upgraded.
 ```

 The above transcript shows that all software is updated to the latest version available for my distribution.
-Below is an example of a system that has software that can be updated.
+Below is an example of a system with software that can be updated.
 Some lines were ommitted for brevity.

 ```console
 student@debian:~$ sudo apt-get upgrade